 XGEVA can cause severe hypocalcemia.
 Correct pre-existing hypocalcemia prior to XGEVA treatment.
-Monitor calcium levels and administer calcium, magnesium, and vitamin D as necessary.
+Monitor calcium levels in patients at greater risk of developing hypocalcemia.
+Administer calcium and vitamin D in all patients (unless hypercalcemia is present).
 Advise patients to contact a healthcare professional for symptoms of hypocalcemia.